amolsatsangi/Leetcode/Medium/Binary Tree Zigzag Level Order Traversal/readme.md

 # LeetCode Problem - Binary Tree Zigzag Level Order Traversal

-**Link to the problem:** [Binary Tree Zigzag Level Order Traversal](https://leetcode.com/problems/binary-tree-zigzag-level-order-traversal/)
+**Link to the problem:** [Binary Tree Zigzag Level Order Traversal](https://leetcode.com/problems/binary-tree-level-order-traversal/description/)

 ## Intuition
-The problem requires traversing a binary tree level by level while alternating the order of elements at each level.
-A standard level-order traversal (BFS) can be modified to achieve this by reversing elements at alternate levels.
+To perform a level order traversal, we can use a queue.
+To achieve the zigzag pattern, we alternate the order of inserting node values for each level.

 ## Approach
-- Use a queue to perform a level-order traversal of the tree.
+- Use a queue to perform a standard BFS traversal level by level.
-- Maintain a boolean flag to track whether the current level should be reversed.
+- For each level, store node values in a temporary vector.
-- At each level, process all nodes, adding their children to the queue for the next level.
+- Use a boolean flag to determine whether to insert values from left to right or right to left.
-- If the flag is set, reverse the collected values for the level before adding them to the result.
+- Push children of the current node into the queue for the next level.
-- Toggle the flag at the end of each level to alternate between normal and reversed order.
+- After processing a level, toggle the flag to switch direction for the next level.

 ## Complexity
-- **Time complexity:** \(O(n)\), where \(n\) is the number of nodes in the tree, since each node is processed once.
+- **Time complexity:** \(O(n)\), where \(n\) is the number of nodes in the tree, since each node is visited once.
-- **Space complexity:** \(O(n)\) in the worst case due to storing nodes in the queue.
+- **Space complexity:** \(O(n)\), for the queue and result storage.